YLu-1258/YLu-Blog/_posts/2022-08-29-Alumni-panel.md

 ## Questions
 ### Q: How did you realize whant you wanted to do as your major?
 A:
-- Colein :Realized that one can code pretty well, other friends and family members suggested to learn compsci.
+- Colein: Realized that one can code pretty well, other friends and family members suggested to learn compsci.
 Comp-sci is a competitive field that's about perspective.
 - Anthony: Did programing from a young age, found it interesting and kept doing it.
 - Andrew: Took Intro to CS and really liked it and liked the techy and teamwork aspect of cs.
 - Maybel: Didn't really like the cs class or subject, new that it was important to learn.
 Interned with northrop with their respective tasks.
 You are still going have to learn scripting and programming even if transitiong into another field.